flex-development/docast-parse/CONTRIBUTING.md

    git config --global user.username <username>
    ```

+   See [`.gitconfig`](.github/.gitconfig) for a global Git config example.

 6. Install dependencies

    ```sh
    yarn
    ```

    **Note**: This project uses [Yarn 2][3].
-Consult [`.yarnrc.yml`](.yarnrc.yml)
-   for an overview of configuration options and required environment variables.
+Consult [`.yarnrc.yml`](.yarnrc.yml) for an overview of configuration
-   Furthermore, if you already have a global Yarn configuration, or any `YARN_*`
+   options and required environment variables.
+Furthermore, if you already have a global Yarn configuration, or any
-   environment variables set, an error will be thrown if any settings conflict
+   `YARN_*` environment variables set, an error will be thrown if any settings conflict with the project's Yarn
-   with the project's Yarn configuration, or the Yarn 2 API.
-Missing environment
-   variables will also yield an error.
+   configuration, or the Yarn 2 API.
+Missing environment variables will also yield an error.

 7. [ZSH][4] setup